-Since January 2011, FEMA Region X has partnered with the State of Alaska to deploy Risk Mapping, Assessment, and Planning (Risk MAP) projects with the goal of accurately and comprehensively depicting natural hazard risks throughout Alaska, including the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough.

-On September 24-26, 2019, the Earthquake Engineering Research Institute and the Alaska Earthquake Center with support from the National Earthquake Hazards Reduction Program through the National Science Foundation and the U.S. Geological Survey hosted a Symposium on the 2018 M7.1 Anchorage Earthquake.
+Since January 2011, FEMA Region X has partnered with State of Alaska to deploy Risk Mapping, Assessment, and Planning (Risk MAP) projects with the goal of accurately and comprehensively depicting natural hazard risks throughout Alaska, including Municipality of Anchorage, Matanuska-Susitna Borough, and Kenai Peninsula Borough.
+On September 24-26, 2019, the Earthquake Engineering Research Institute and Alaska Earthquake Center with support from National Earthquake Hazards Reduction Program through National Science Foundation and U.S. Geological Survey hosted a Symposium on the 2018 M7.1 Anchorage Earthquake.
 This symposium highlighted the research that had occurred and stimulated new investigations and collaborations.
 The symposium covered seismology, geology, ground motion, structural and geotechnical engineering, lifelines, public health, emergency management and response, tsunami monitoring and modeling, school safety and public policy.
 The goal of the symposium was to document the consequences of the earthquake and the results from a broad range of post-earthquake investigations; identify important lessons learned; formulate an agenda for future research in earthquake science and engineering; and inform possible changes to public policy for earthquake safety.

 In July 2021, the Earthquake Engineering Research Institute (EERI) published the EERI Reconnaissance Report: M7.1 Anchorage Earthquake on Nov.
 30, 2018, which formally documented their observations of the 2018 Cook Inlet Earthquake.
-(Reference 2) This report is a multidisciplinary seismological and engineering report that presents the following:
+(IV Reference 28) This report is a multidisciplinary seismological and engineering report that presents the following:

-Chapter 1, Introduction and Overview

-Chapter 2, Seismology, Ground Motions, and Aftershocks

-Chapter 3, Geotechnical Impacts (including Residential Structures)

-Chapter 4, Reconnaissance Team Overview

-Chapter 5, Nonstructural and Equipment Damage in Buildings

-Chapter 6, Performance of Schools

-Chapter 7, Performance of Hospitals and Health Care Facilities

-Chapter 8, Impact on Transportation Systems (Public Infrastructure)

-Chapter 9, Lifelines and Utilities (Public Infrastructure)

-Chapter 10, FEMA Post-Earthquake Recommendations for Mitigation (Appendix B.)

-Chapter 11, Conclusions, Lessons, and Risk Mitigation Recommendations

-Chapter 12, Appendix A: Business Resilience Survey
+Chapter 1, Introduction and Overview Chapter 2, Seismology, Ground Motions, and Aftershocks Chapter 3, Geotechnical Impacts (including Residential Structures) Chapter 4, Reconnaissance Team Overview Chapter 5, Nonstructural and Equipment Damage in Buildings Chapter 6, Performance of Schools Chapter 7, Performance of Hospitals and Health Care Facilities Chapter 8, Impact on Transportation Systems (Public Infrastructure) Chapter 9, Lifelines and Utilities (Public Infrastructure) Chapter 10, FEMA Post-Earthquake Recommendations for Mitigation (Appendix B.) Chapter 11, Conclusions, Lessons, and Risk Mitigation Recommendations Chapter 12, Appendix A: Business Resilience Survey

 The 2018 Cook Inlet earthquake was the most studied and researched earthquake/seismic event in recent history.
-Immediately after the 2018 Cook Inlet earthquake, the United States Geological Survey (USGS) conducted field studies and researched ground failure throughout the Municipality of Anchorage and the Matanuska Susitna Borough.
-(Reference 4) USGS is continuing to conduct ground failure research within the Municipality of Anchorage and the Matanuska-Susitna Borough in 2021 and 2022.
+Immediately after the 2018 Cook Inlet earthquake, the United States Geological Survey (USGS) conducted field studies and researched ground failure throughout Municipality of Anchorage and the Matanuska Susitna Borough.
+(IV Reference 4) USGS is continuing to conduct ground failure research within Municipality of Anchorage and Matanuska-Susitna Borough in 2021 and 2022.

 The Geotechnical Extreme Event Reconnaissance Association also published their research based on observations from the 2018 Cook Inlet Earthquake.
-(Reference 5) The 30 November 2018 M7.1 Anchorage Earthquake was also reported in the Seismological Research Letters.
-(Reference 6)

-DCCED has previously proposed natural hazard mitigation planning activities that benefit the HUD-identified "most impacted and distressed" area, the Municipality of Anchorage, by recommending the integration of the hazard mitigation planning activities into the Municipal Land Use Planning and Zoning Ordinances.
-This may include a Voluntary Housing Buyout Program for the micro-Disaster Risk Reduction Areas; restricting new development/redevelopment in Seismic Hazard Zones 4 and 5 (High Ground Failure Susceptibility and Very High Ground Failure Susceptibility), as well as, the Bootlegger Cove Special Landslide Hazard Area; and adopting the 2021 building codes.
-This planning effort may also update the Chester Creek Watershed Plan, and create the Fish Creek Watershed Plan, the Hood Creek Watershed Plan and the Fire Creek Watershed Plan, as well as, address the construction or rehabilitation of storm water management systems.
+(IV Reference 5) The 30 November 2018 M7.1 Anchorage Earthquake was also reported in the Seismological Research Letters.
+(IV Reference 6) DCCED has previously proposed natural hazard mitigation planning activities that benefit the HUD-identified "most impacted and distressed" area, Municipality of Anchorage, by recommending the integration of the hazard mitigation planning activities into the Municipal Land Use Planning and Zoning Ordinances.
+This may include a Voluntary Housing Buyout Program for the micro-Disaster Risk Reduction Areas; restricting new development/re-development in Seismic Hazard Zones 4 and 5 (High Ground Failure Susceptibility and Very High Ground Failure Susceptibility), as well as the

+Bootlegger Cove Special Landslide Hazard Area; and adopting the 2021 building codes.
+This planning effort may also update the Anchorage Watershed Plan, as well as address the construction or rehabilitation of storm water management systems.
 DCCED also recommends the adoption of the "Post-Earthquake Recommendations For Mitigation" prepared by FEMA Region X (Appendix B).
-The State of Alaska's earthquake recovery projects will be developed in a manner that considers an integrated approach to address long-term recovery and restoration of housing in the most impacted and distressed area, the Municipality of Anchorage.
+The State of Alaska's earthquake recovery projects will be developed in a manner that considers an integrated approach to address long-term recovery and restoration of housing in the most impacted and distressed area, Municipality of Anchorage.